Home » Latest Topics & Insights on Urology and Penis Enlargement » How does cystitis manifest itself in men? Symptoms, causes & treatment

 How is the diagnosis made?

-A urologist will carry out various examinations to find the exact cause:
+A urologist will carry out various examinations to determine the exact cause of the symptoms and thus be able to initiate targeted treatment:

 Which therapy really helps?

-Depending on the cause and type of germ, a targeted treatment is initiated:
+Depending on the cause and type of pathogen, targeted treatment is initiated to effectively alleviate the symptoms and avoid possible complications:

 How can you prevent cystitis?